 What it means

-Media-mix modelling (MMM), also called marketing mix modeling, is a statistical approach for estimating how different marketing channels contribute to business outcomes so budgets can be allocated with more discipline.
-It does not require user-level tracking, which makes it increasingly useful as cookies, IDFA, and deterministic attribution weaken.
-The point of MMM is not to “prove” every conversion; it is to guide better investment decisions across channels, markets, and time.
+Media-mix modeling (MMM), also called marketing mix modeling, is a statistical approach for estimating how different marketing channels contribute to business outcomes so budgets can be allocated with more discipline.
+It does not require user-level tracking, which makes it more useful as cookies, IDFA, and deterministic attribution weaken.
+The point of MMM is not to prove every conversion; it is to guide better investment decisions across channels, markets, and time.

 -